-In 2022, IPO consumed 4,299.23 reams of paper which is a drastic increase from the 2,866 in 2021.
-But this is still significantly lower than the 2020 and pre-pandemic totals.
-This is mainly due to the resumption of full face-to-face classes in 2022, which significantly increased the need for paper for IPO.
+In 2023, IPO consumed 7,693.27 reams of paper which is a drastic increase from the 4,299.23 in 2022.
+But this is still significantly lower than the previous years and pre-pandemic totals.
+This is mainly due to the resumption of full face-to-face classes and normal onsite operations, which significantly increased the need for paper for IPO.
 Even if IPO schools implemented online application and examination for prospective students, fully online degree programs, online classes and examinations to lessen paper consumption, and the use of e-books instead of regular textbooks.
 Paperless transactions (i.e., online filing of leave for employees, online enrollment, and submission of reports on Blackboard for students), the return of normal operations also increased the need for paper in documentation and requirements of the schools.
 Although resources are renewable, the Company also recognizes that the process of making paper has considerable environmental impact if it is not sustainably sourced.
 The individual schools continue to implement various programs designed to reduce paper consumption.